Skip to main content Go to Site Map

 "Being able to exhibit my work amongst the talented cohort from AUB Textiles was a privilege and I now feel ready to enter my career in the design industry."

 Fellow student Katie Pilgrim was awarded The Golden Ticket for The Annual Hand & Lock Prize for Embroidery, which grants guaranteed and free entry into the 2025 awards.
-Katie was also offered a stand in London and Harrogate’s Stitch and Knit shows from the Embroiderers Guild.
+Katie was also offered a stand in London and Harrogate’s Stitch and Knit shows from the Embroiderers' Guild.

-“This year’s exhibition has been amazing with so many opportunities, internships, and commissions for our students… let's watch this space in the months to follow, we wish them all well as they embark on the next steps of their creative journeys.”
+Anne-Marie adds, “This year’s exhibition has been amazing with so many opportunities, internships, and commissions for our students… let's watch this space in the months to follow, we wish them all well as they embark on the next steps of their creative journeys.”

 Something to think about

-If you liked this post you might be interested in BA (Hons) Textiles
+If you liked this post you might be interested in BA (Hons) Textiles Design

 Explore Categories